Language in Discharge Advice

 - Bullet points vs. large paragraphs

-- Whether explanations feel accessible for someone with low literacy
+- Whether explanations feel accessible for people with lower literacy

 Ask yourself: